Before Visiting Turkey Tips

 Crossing the streets in Turkey was something I definitely had to get used to here.
 Essentially you cross wherever you want to.

-I believe technically it is illegal but it is done all the time, regularly in front of police, but something that is just accepted.
+Technically it is illegal but it is done all the time, regularly in front of police, and is something that is just accepted.

 So typically the cars are going slow enough that you can easily cross even on a big street.
 But you just have to own it.